VainF/Data-Free-Adversarial-Distillation/README.md

 _Gongfan Fang, Jie Song, Chengchao Shen, Xinchao Wang, Da Chen, Mingli Song_

 DFAD aims to learn a comparable student model from a pretrained teacher model **without any real-world data**.
 Inspired by human learning behavior, we set up a min-max game between the student, the teacher and a generator.
 In this game, the generator poses several difficult questions (**_"hard samples"_**), while the student model learns how to answer those questions from the teacher model.
-With those hard samples, we can approximately estimate the upper bound of true model discrepancy between the teacher and the student, and optimize it to train the student model.
+With those hard samples, we can approximately estimate the upper bound of the true model discrepancy between the teacher and the student, and optimize it to train the student model.

 <div align="center">
 <img src="images/intro.png" width="40%">